c4simith/bookshelf-api-flask/README.md

 # bookshelf-api-flask
-Bookshelf api using Flask and SQL ALchemy
+Bookshelf api with CRUD operations for book and Search operation with title and author Tech stack : Python, Flask, Flask-smorest, Marshmallow, SQL-Alchemy, SQLite, Docker